cjdbarlow/Part-One/pharmacogenetics.md

 ##G6PD
-A common x-linked recessive condition that may cause haemolysis following administration of oxidative drugs including: aspirin, sulfonamides, and some antibiotics.
+A common x-linked recessive condition that may cause haemolysis following administration of oxidative drugs.
+These include:
+* Aspirin
+* Sulfonamides
+* Some antibiotics

 ##Malignant Hyperthermia
 Autosomal dominant deficiency in the skeletal muscle ryanodine receptor gene resulting in a defect of intracellular calcium regulation.
 This mutation: